gizatechxyz/Giza-Hub/verifiable_principal_component_analysis/tutorial/PrincipalComponentsAnalysisTutorial.md

 Our model will be tested using the `pca_test()` function, which will follow these steps:

 1. Data retrieval: The function starts by obtaining the X and y feature values with their labels, both coming from the generated folder.
-2. Construction of correlation matrix: Once we have the data, we proceed to calculate our correlation matrix on the standardized data, using the values of X, according to the ones calculated for that purpose.
+2. Construction of correlation matrix: Once we have the data, we proceed to calculate our correlation matrix on the standardized X data.
 3. Determination of eigenvalues and eigenvectors : After running the jacobi_eigensystem function, we obtain our jacobi_eigensystem eigenvalues and eigenvectors.
 4. PC identification phase : In this phase, we express the PCs as a linear combination of the original variables.
+5. Orthogonality: Once the PCs are obtained, we validate the orthogonality between them.
-5. Determination of the number of PCs to be retained : At this point, we evaluate according to the variability captured by each PC, the number of principal components to be retained.
+6. Determination of the number of PCs to be retained : At this point, we evaluate according to the variability captured by each PC, the number of principal components to be retained.

 Finally, we can execute the test file by running `scarb test`